grafana/thema/README.md

 Thema is a young project.
 The goals are large, but bounded: we will know when the core system is complete.
 And it mostly is, now - though some breaking changes to how schemas are written are planned before reaching stability.

 It is not yet recommended to replace established, stable systems with Thema, but experimenting with doing so is reasonable (and appreciated!).
-For newer projects, Thema may be a good choice today; the decision is likely to come down to whether the benefit of a simpler architecture for authoring, composing and evolving schema will offset the cost of having to chase some breaking changes.
+For newer projects, Thema may be a good choice today; the decision is likely to come down to whether the long-term benefit of a simpler architecture for authoring, composing and evolving schema will offset the short-term cost of some incomplete functionality and breaking changes.

+## Prior/Related Art

+A number of systems partially overlap with Thema - for some data, rolling together a set of schema with the relations between those schema.

+* [Project Cambria](https://www.inkandswitch.com/cambria/) - Thema's closest analogue.
+Limited in verifiability by (intentionally) being without a notion of linear schema ordering and versioning, and because schema and translations are written in a Turing complete language (Typescript).
+* [Kubernetes resources and webhook conversions](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning/#specify-multiple-versions) - Similar goals: multiple versions of resources (schema) and convertibility between them.
+Limited in verifiability by relying on convention for grouping schemas, and by expressing translation in a Turing complete language (Go).
+* [Stripe's HTTP API](https://stripe.com/docs/upgrades) - exhibits the backwards compatibility properties an API can have that arise from a schema system with translatability.

 [^evaluator]:
     Using Thema as a library in a language depends on a CUE evaluator for that language.
 Currently, the only CUE evaluator is written in Go.